How to Confront Your Partner About a Suspected Affair

 Whether it’s intuition or concrete evidence that’s raising your suspicions, the thought of confronting them may feel daunting.
 You might worry about saying the wrong thing, how your partner will react, or uncovering a truth that could change your relationship forever.

+Suspecting your partner of having an affair is an emotionally overwhelming experience.
 Feeling anxious about this kind of conversation is completely normal.
 At Colorado Therapy Collective, our Emotionally Focused Therapists specialize in affair recovery and help couples navigate these challenging moments with care and support.
 Drawing insights from Not Just Friends: Rebuilding Trust and Recovering Your Sanity After Infidelity by Shirley Glass, this guide offers strategies for confronting your partner about a suspected affair.

 Step 1: Prepare Yourself Before the Conversation